Resistance & The Salvation of Softness

 I could simply let go of the tightness.

 Now, I have to admit that my first compulsion was to choose #1.
-But, in the blink of an instant I was reminded of the quote below and was instantly swept away in a moment of awe for the beauty of development.
+But, in the blink of an instant, I was reminded of the quote below.
+At that moment, I was instantly swept away by the beauty of development.

 So, I returned to the moment.
 And it hit me — tension can be a lot like the grasping reflex: a simple response where I contract against a stimulus, be it a thought or a moment.
 So, I chose to grow my learning and let go of the tightness.

 I just noticed where the tightness was, and then chose to let it soften.
 I noticed my breath and chose to let it deepen.
 I noticed the parts of myself that were connected with the floor, and then I chose to let them take more support.
 What was left was a more relaxed body, and even more relaxed mind.

 In the end, it was the shift in my attitude that ended up being the most important.
 I could now approach cooking with a sense of ease, a hint of exploration, and a bit of happiness — all of which I couldn't do when I was tight.
 So then I smiled, did a little happy dance, and things got even better.

 So I started applying that to everything I did: while writing this blog post.
 I noticed tightness, I let go of the tightness and smiled — and the writing became instantly more enjoyable.
 Yay!

 What I later realized, was that I didn't dive into why such resistance.
 Although sometimes insight is delicious.
 Sometimes, it simply isn't necessary.
 So rather than pondering the 'whys' of why something I love is bringing me tension, I chose to shift my attention to my sensation and free my body to free my mind.
 In doing so, the resistance melted away like coconut oil at 76°F..

 A few tricks